Identity - equals/hashCode

 @JoinColumn

 Don't use @JoinColumn or @JoinTable unless we have to.
-The naming convention will provide good names of foreign key columns and join tables so only use these annotations when there are existing foreign keys etc and these do not match the naming convention.
+The naming convention will provide good names of foreign key columns and join tables.
+Only use these annotations when there are existing foreign keys, and they do not match the naming convention.

 @Column(name=...)